-If adding content has been stopped because either the content count reached 105 percent of the limit or the disk usage reached 95 percent of capacity, a UCACHE BUSY error message is sent to the Web Engine, Windows Media Streaming, or Movie Streamer, and the protocol engine performs a cut-through or a bypass.
+If adding content has been stopped because either the content count reached 105 percent of the limit or the disk usage reached 98 percent of capacity, the un-writable flag is set in the share memory and when the protocol engine calls create, FastCAL library looks into the share memory and denies the creation request.
+The protocol engine performs a bypass or cut-through operation.